jbsee/4thSemesterPortfolio/content/Weekly Progress/Week 35/To Do.md

 	- [x] Expanding on learning goals
 	- [x] Exploring meaningful portfolio structure
 - [ ] Explore structure for learning Python
-- [ ] Lay out a potential starting point for both ML and DS&A.
+- [ ] Lay out a potential starting point for both ML and DS&A

 ### Tuesday
 - [x] Process meeting
-- [x] Work on system development methodology in the project group.
+- [x] Work on system development methodology in the project group

 ### Wednesday